Financing vs Leasing a Chevrolet

 More than ever before, car shoppers have found leasing a new car, truck, or SUV offers significant savings over buying new.
 The move to leasing versus buying isn't a new trend, only the result of great lease deals that provide flexible, short-term agreements that traditional auto loans can't match.
 Even with this new trend, many rumors continue to circulate regarding the merits and risks associated with leasing.

 Most people are quick to give you their opinion, but savvy shoppers realize that opinions aren't always based on facts.
 Deciding which option, leasing or buying, works best for you depends on your particular needs, budget, credit, and more.
-To that end, we've put together a real-life scenario that details the acquisition process for Chevy's ultra-popular new Blazer bought or leased from us at White-Allen Chevrolet.
+To that end, we've put together a real-life scenario that details the acquisition process for a New Chevy bought or leased from us at White-Allen Chevrolet.
 You can see the pros and cons for yourself to help you decide which option benefits you most.

-We will use $31,799 as our MSRP.
-Let's assume you don't have a vehicle to trade-in either, but you do have $5,000 to put down.
-Now let's compare financing this Blazer versus leasing it.
+For this example we will use $32,285 as our MSRP.
+Let's assume you don't have a vehicle to trade-in either, but you do have $4,000 to put down.
+Now let's compare financing your New Chevy versus leasing it.

 Financing

-Let's also assume you have excellent credit and qualify for a 60-month car loan with a 4.2% APR, the current lowest interest rate for mid-April 2021.
-After adding the 7.5% sales tax and putting your deposit down, you end up with a monthly payment of $540 per month.
-Let's assume you kept the Blazer in excellent condition and kept the mileage low until you traded it in three years later.
-You would pay $19,440 and would still have two years of payments to make before you owned the Blazer outright.
+Let's also assume you have excellent credit and qualify for a 60-month car loan with a 5.0% APR.
+After adding the 7.5% sales tax and putting your deposit down, you end up with a monthly payment of $534 per month.
+Let's assume you kept your Chevy in excellent condition and kept the mileage low until you traded it in three years later.
+You would owe $12,166.76 and would still have two years of payments to make before you owned your new Chevy outright.

 Leasing

-At White-Allen Chevrolet, our current lease deal on the 2021 Chevrolet Blazer with an MSRP of $33,760 requires no deposit.
+Now let's say you were thinking about leasing that same new Chevy with an MSRP of $32,285 and the same down payment of $4,000.
 Your sales tax, title fees, acquisition fees, and registration fees are included in your lease.
-You also get 12,000 allotted miles per year for three years.
-For first-time leasers with us, your monthly payment comes to $385 per month.
+You also get 10,000 allotted miles per year for three years.
+For first-time leasers with us, your monthly payment would come out to $509 per month.
+Now, if you only wanted to put down $2,000 your payment would be $573 per month and if you put $0 down, your payment would be $637 per month.

 Is it any wonder the savvy car shoppers are opting for leasing over buying?
 As good as the deal sounds, you still need to consider several key points before leasing a car.
 You must be confident in your mileage projection.
 If you tend to jump in your car and take spontaneous road trips, those miles add up.
 Going over your allotted mileage can cost you a lot in overage fees.
 If this sounds like you, buying might be the better option.